How to have a great summer in the UK: the best UK staycation ideas!

-Readers of her little books will be able to see the rhubarb patch where Jemima Puddle-Duck tried to hide her eggs and the view up the slate-flagged garden path, captured in The Tale of Tom Kitten.
+Readers of her little books will be able to see the rhubarb patch where Jemima Puddle-Duck tried to hide her eggs and the view up the slate-flagged garden path captured in The Tale of Tom Kitten.

-Gorge scrambling (or ghyll scrambling) involves scrambling directly up a mountain river, but in the water rather than by taking the path along the side.
+Gorge scrambling (or ghyll scrambling) involves scrambling directly up a mountain river but in the water rather than by taking the path along the side.

-I was slightly apprehensive about sliding down numerous waterfalls at first but it turned out to be beyond amazing!
+I was slightly apprehensive about sliding down numerous waterfalls at first, but it turned out to be beyond awesome!

 In addition to gorge scrambling, they offer other exhilarating activities such as waterfall and rock climbing, abseiling, mountain scrambling, and canyoning.

 The Lake District has so much to offer for everyone, from spectacular hiking trails to various water activities.

 If you are into cute historical English towns, Rye should certainly be on top of your list.